sola-st/suppression_study/README.md

 **Inspections:**
 * InspectSuppressionHistories.py &emsp; Shuffle all extracted suppression histories.
 Get the add and delete commit git urls for the corresponding change event for manual inspection.
 * InspectSuppressionRelatedCommits.py &emsp; Randomly samples commit that either add or remove a suppression and prepare them for manual inspection.
+* InspectAccidentallySuppressedWarnings.py &emsp; Collect all potentially unintended suppressions from the projects and prepare them for manual inspection.

 ## Structure of the *data* directory

 The *data* directory contains the following subdirectories and files, most of which are created by running the experiments:
 * Files:
     * *data/specific_numeric_type_map.csv* includes the mappings between Pylint warning types and their numeric code.
+    * *2020_CodeReview_Spec.pdf* and *2022_CodeReview_Spec.pdf* are course requirements for the Java/JavaScript student projects.
     * Other files are about the studied repositories.
 * Subdirectories:
-    * *data/repos* contains the cloned repositories we study.
+    * *data/repos* contains the repositories we study:
+        * Now it is empty, the experiments will check the existence and clone the repositories as needed.
-    * *data/results* contains the results of running the experiments:
+    * **data/results** contains the results of running the experiments:
-        * *data/results/<repo_name>* contains all results for the repository *repo_name*.
+        * **[Individual perspective]** *data/results/<repo_name>* contains all results for the repository.
+        *repo_name*.
+          * For each project, the following records the detailed results for RQ1 to RQ5:
+            * Related to RQ1
               * *data/results/<repo_name>/commits/<commit_id>* contains all results for a specific commit hash <commit_id>
-Files with names starts with *inspection_* contain the inspection of some results.
-        * *start_end_commits_1000.csv* records the start and end commits for 10 Python projects.
-        * Other files are about the student projects (code review specification + open coding).
+            * Related to RQ2
+              * *grep* records the suppressions in the 1,000 commits.
+              * *histories_suppression_level_all.json* is the history file.
+            * Related to RQs 3 and 4
+              * *suppression2warnings* contains the files where record the maps between suppressions and warnings, and the useless/useful suppressions.
+            * RQ5 is based on all result files above
+      * **[Overall perspective] Folders RQ1 to RQ5 contain the overall result of the corresponding research question.**

 ## Reproducing the results in the paper
 Choose between **SLOW MODE**, which extracts the suppressions and warnings and may take several hours, depending on hardware, and **FAST MODE**, which generates the tables and plots (the ones with no manual analysis required) from pre-computed results and should take less than 30 minutes (include cloning the repositories).